webarch-coop/ansible-role-nodejs/README.md

 This repository contains an Ansible role for [installing Node.js on Debian servers](https://nodejs.org/en/download/package-manager/).

-The role will currently install Node.js v11.x by default, [the other available versions](https://github.com/nodesource/distributions/blob/master/README.md#installation-instructions) are 10, 8 and 6.
+The role will currently install Node.js v12.x by default, [the other available versions](https://github.com/nodesource/distributions/blob/master/README.md#installation-instructions).

 To use this role you need to use Ansible Galaxy to install it into another repository under `galaxy/roles/nodejs` by adding a `requirements.yml` file in that repo that contains: